wrightben/texas-holdem/Extraneous - Hole Cards/Scenarios/README.md

 ### Theory
 Generating 50,000 games of N players for each of the hole cards yields the data necessary to simulate future games using only statistics (weighted outcomes).

+If you have 6 defined positions and play that game 50,000 times, how do those game statistics relate to the individual statistics?
+Is this question worth answering?

+When does it make sense to bet on a 30% (or less) expected value?
+I've dreamt of winning the lottery too.